firemodels/bot/Firebot/README.md

 ## Running firebot

 The script `firebot.sh` is run using the wrapper script `run_firebot.sh`.
 This script uses a semaphore file that ensures multiple instances of firebot do not run, which would cause file conflicts.
-This script should be called from `crontab` to start firebot.

-The following information is in the crontab:
+You can start firebot at some future time using `crontab` with an entry like the following:
 ```
 PATH=/bin:/usr/bin:/usr/local/bin:/home/<username>/firemodels/bot/Firebot:$PATH
 MAILTO=""

-# Update and run Firebot at 9:56 PM every night
+# Run firebot at 9:56 PM every night
-# If no SVN argument is specified, then the latest SVN revision is used
 56 21 * * * cd ~/<username>/firemodels/bot/Firebot ; bash -lc "./run_firebot.sh"
 ```
+The output from firebot is written into the directory called `output`.
+When firebot completes, email should be sent to the specified list of addresses.